dagraham/etm-dgraham/README.md

          a positive or negative integer
       W: week number: list of integers in (1, ..., 53)

-> Note.
-It is an error to specify both `&c` and `&u`.
+> It is an error in dateutil to specify both `&c` and `&u` since providing both would either be consistent, and one would be redundant, or inconsistent.
 A distinction between using `@c` and `@u` is worth noting and can be illustrated with an example.
 Suppose an item starts at 10am on a Monday  and repeats daily using either count, `&c 5`, or until, `&u fri 10a`.
 Both will create repetitions for 10am on each of the weekdays from Monday through Friday.
 The distinction arises if you later decide to delete one of the instances, say the one falling on Wednesday.
 With *count*, you would then have instances falling on Monday, Tuesday, Thursday, Friday *and Saturday* to satisfy the requirement for a count of five instances.
 With *until*, you would have only the four instances on Monday, Tuesday, Thursday and Friday to satisfy the requirement that the last instance falls on or before 10am Friday.

 ## [TinyDB](#toc)